rust-embedded/rust-raspberrypi-OS-tutorials/05_safe_globals/README.md

 ## tl;dr

-A pseudo-lock is introduced; It is a first showcase of OS synchronization primitives and enables safe access to a global data structure.
+- A pseudo-lock is introduced.
+-  It is a first showcase of OS synchronization primitives and enables safe access to a global data structure.

 ## Mutable globals in Rust